 - It is almost impossible to attack a Force-using enemy with a weapon other than a lightsaber.
-On the Korriban level, it's possible for a stormtrooper to fire a rocket at a Jedi dueling a cultist with a light saber; the rocket will continuously be reflected back and forth with the computer's infinite force power reserve.
+You think maybe that instant-hit, unblockable disruptor sniper rifle?
+They will duck out of the way in a split second, as many times as they need to.
+On the Korriban level, it's possible for a stormtrooper to fire a rocket at a Jedi dueling a cultist with a lightsaber; the rocket will continuously be reflected back and forth with the computer's infinite force power reserve.

 - Continuity Nod:

 - The game features not only Vader's fortress from the Dark Empire II comic, but the toppled Darth Vader statue.
-Kyle also mentions a rumour that Luke had been to Vjun at some point in the past in the intro cutscene for the levels set there.
+In the intro cutscene to the levels set there, Kyle mentions a rumor that Luke had been to Vjun at some point in the past.

-- Kyle mentions he has seen chutes like the one he just jumped into before; the same type of chute was also present at Cloud City in Outcast.
+- Partway through those levels, Kyle and Jaden come across a large chute with a constant airflow through it, and Kyle mentions he has seen chutes like it before; the same type of chute was also present at Cloud City in Outcast.
 The same level also features energy-shooting pillars from the Cairn Installation levels and the sentry droids from throughout the previous game.

 - Several of the Jedi Masters mentioned are actual characters from the Expanded Universe.

-- Kyle makes reference to his battle with Boba Fett in Dark Forces after Jaden goes against him.
+- Kyle makes reference to his battle with Boba Fett in Dark Forces after Jaden goes against him on Ord Mantell.

-- Convection Schmonvection: A notable aversion is where you have to enable the heat shield to cross a bridge to some controls on Taspir III.
-Rather bizarrely it only applies to that one section of lava, and much of the remainder of the level has you merrily jumping around while only inches away from the stuff with no ill effects.
+- Convection Schmonvection: A notable aversion is where you have to enable the heat shield to cross a bridge to some controls on Taspir III, and Jaden will actually comment on the heat while crossing that bridge.
+Rather bizarrely it only applies to that one section of lava, and much of the remainder of the level has you merrily jumping around while only inches away from the stuff and even grabbing weapons that were previously held by guys directly wading in it (if not being dunked directly in the lava when their owners perished at your hand) with no ill effects.